-By this point, you should already know that in order to cut, you’ll need to be in a caloric deficit – you’re expending more calories than you’re consuming, and if you’re looking to bulk, you’ll be in a caloric surplus – you’re consuming more calories than you’re expending.
+By this point, you should already know that in order to cut fat, you’ll need to be in a caloric deficit – you’re expending more calories than you’re consuming, and if you’re looking to bulk, you’ll be in a caloric surplus – you’re consuming more calories than you’re expending.
 These are some core concepts, but there are still other external factors to consider, the most significant of which is likely the current state of your metabolism.
 We’ll get into this later, but for right now we’re focusing on how to achieve a caloric surplus or caloric deficit.
-In order to figure out whether you should cut or bulk first, we recommend reading this article.
+It’s also important to assess whether you should be cutting fat or bulking first.

 To know whether or not you’re in a caloric surplus or deficit, you are going to NEED to track your macros.
 There’s just no way around this.
 You can’t eyeball your calories – you can get a gage for what a serving of chicken breast looks like, or what a serving of broccoli is, or 15 mL of extra virgin olive oil, but it’s going to be imperfect.
 You are 100% going to need a food scale, and you’ll need to be taking accurate measurements of all the food you consume.

 The other thing you’ll need is a food logging app – I recommend LifeSum but it does certainly take a premium membership to get access to all of the information you need.
 It’s usually on sale for $34.99 a year, so if you have the financial means, I definitely recommend LifeSum over MyFitnessPal for tracking.
 It’s more user friendly and intuitive so it’s more likely to make you WANT to track your macros, which is probably the most important thing.
 We’ve found that the majority of our clients don’t like tracking their macros in the first place, and LifeSum makes that process easier in our opinion.
 But if you want to get ahead of the curve, force yourself to get into the habit of measuring and logging.
 It’ll take getting used to, but get in the habit of logging every single meal and drink you have.